otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-And the server responds with a "Success" message:
+And the Prekey Server responds with a "Success" message:

 ```
   <message